Lanark: Lanimers

-This historic background forms the basis for the Lanark Lanimers gala day, which take place each year for one week in June.
+This historic background forms the basis for the Lanark Lanimers, which take place each year for one week in June.
 Local primary schoolchildren elect a Lanimers queen and court; and a Lord Cornet is chosen from local businessmen.
 On the Monday night the Perambulation of the Marches takes place, when townspeople turn out to walk around half the town boundary, following the Lord Cornets past and present as they inspect the border-stones.
 Traditionally, the townspeople carry "birks" (Scots for "sticks of birch"), which are small branches of birch trees cut from the woods at the Glenburnie estate.
 This tradition was started in 1948 by Joseph Doolan, whose family owned the land.
 The other half of the boundary is inspected on the Wednesday night, again led by the Lord Cornet accompanied by many local riders who participate in the Riding of the Marches, locally referred to as the Rideout.
 On the Thursday morning, schools and other organisations parade before the Lanimer Queen in themed dress, accompanied by pipe bands.
 The best Lanimer Lorries win prizes, and after the parade the crowning of the Queen takes place on a temporary stand erected in front of St Nicholas' Church, under the statue of William Wallace.
 The Queen holds a reception party in the town's Memorial Hall on the Friday night, where children perform songs and dances.

-Music

-Pipe Bands: Lanark & District Pipe Band previously had two units which competed in competitions run by the Royal Scottish Pipe Band Association - one competing in Grade 4B and one in Grade 3A, having been upgraded from 4B to 4A to 3B to 3A in consecutive years from 2004.
-In the 1980s, the band competed as high as Grade 2.
-At the end of the 2015 season, the band won the RSPBA Champion of Champions in Grade 4B and was promoted to Grade 4A.
-This was followed by promotion from Grade 4A at the end of the 2016 season.
-As of 2017, the band competes in Grade 3B.

-The 'Music in Lanark' programme began in 2000 with the aim of bringing a variety of the highest quality live music to the town.
-In the first five years there were three classical concerts, one jazz concert and one traditional (Scottish) music concert.
-The programme continues to grow.